 - World Cultures Festival: An international folk dance and music celebration in Montoire-sur-le-Loir, this festival runs for about a week in August and has more than 40 years of history.

 August Travel Tips

-- If you're not a fan of big crowds, avoid the South of France in the first half of the month and stay away from the cities during big celebrations like the Pyrotechnic Art Festival.
+- If you're not a fan of large crowds, avoid the South of France in the first half of the month and stay away from the cities during big celebrations like the Pyrotechnic Art Festival.

 - Book accommodations, restaurant reservations, concert and show tickets, and airfare well in advance to avoid oversold venues and overpriced travel.